Bernie Kosar: College career

-Kosar was recruited by University of Miami head football coach Howard Schnellenberger, and Kosar committed to the University of Miami, which ran a passing-oriented offense and was beginning to emerge as one of the top football programs in the nation.
+Kosar was recruited by University of Miami head football coach Howard Schnellenberger, and Kosar committed to the University of Miami, which ran a passing-oriented offense and was beginning to emerge as one of the nation's premier college football programs.
 Kosar proved instrumental in establishing the University of Miami nickname "Quarterback U" in reference to the number of top quarterbacks the program produced.

 After being redshirted in 1982, Kosar started all 12 games as a freshman in 1983.
 In the 1983 season, he completed 61.5 percent of his passes for 2,328 yards and 15 touchdowns, leading the Hurricanes to an 11–1 regular season and a berth in the Orange Bowl against top-ranked Nebraska, which had won 22 consecutive games.
-In the game, Kosar passed for 300 yards and two touchdowns, and the Hurricanes topped the Cornhuskers 31–30 for Miami's first national championship.
+In the game, Kosar passed for 300 yards and two touchdowns, and the Hurricanes topped the Cornhuskers, 31–30, for Miami's first national championship.
 Kosar earned Orange Bowl MVP honors for his performance.

 In 1984, he set Hurricane season records with 3,642 yards and 25 touchdowns, was a second-team All-American and finished fourth in Heisman Trophy voting.
 Kosar's career completion percentage of 62.3 percent is still a Hurricanes record.

 Kosar threw for 447 yards and two touchdowns, completing 25 of 38 attempts, in the Hurricanes' November 23, 1984 47–45 loss to Boston College when Flutie threw his famous "Hail Flutie" pass.
-Earlier in the same year, Kosar watched as replacement quarterback Frank Reich of the University of Maryland launched what was then the biggest comeback in college football history.
-Reich led the Maryland Terrapins back from a first-half deficit of 31–0 and won a 42–40 victory.
+Earlier the same year, Kosar watched as replacement quarterback Frank Reich of the Maryland Terrapins launched what was then the biggest comeback in college football history, coming back from a first-half deficit of 31–0 to win a 42–40 victory.
 The game and pass have been described as among the most memorable moments in sports history.

 His final collegiate game was the 1985 Fiesta Bowl against UCLA, which the Hurricanes lost 39–37.
 In that game, Kosar completed 31 of 44 passes for 294 yards, two touchdown passes and one interception.

 Kosar graduated from the University of Miami School of Business with a double major in finance and economics.
 He took 18 credit hours during the spring of 1985 and an additional six during the summer to graduate early.

-Kosar was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009, on ESPN.
+Kosar was interviewed about his time at the University of Miami for the documentary The U, which premiered on ESPN on December 12, 2009.